• Home

 Natural language processing (NLP)

-Since I've covered the training and algorithm development side of things, let's look at how NLP enables GPT to carry out certain tasks—in particular, responding to user prompts.
+Since I've covered the training and algorithm development side of things, let's look at how NLP enables GPT to carry out certain tasks—in particular, responding to text-based user prompts.
+(We'll look at other kinds of prompts in a moment.)

 In the end, the simplest way to imagine it is like one of those "finish the sentence" games you played as a kid.